Operational evaluation of data-driven forest fire forecasting models: Methodology

 \section{Methodology}

-The CNN \cite{Krizhevsky2012AlexNet} and ConvLSTM \cite{shi2015convolutional} architectures have been explored for forecasting FDI at global \cite{ji2024global} and regional scale \cite{Kondylatos2022}.
-CNNs can capture complex nonlinear relationships in heterogeneous data, such as the interplay between topography, vegetation, and human activities for fire occurrence.
-The proposed method frames fire detection as a patch-based binary classification problem.
-The input image is partitioned into overlapping tiles, each centered on a target pixel and assigned a binary label (fire / no-fire).
-The CNN is trained on this labeled tile dataset.
-However, a vanilla CNN does not account for temporal correlation.
-Therefore, it may be difficult to address the question, ``how do the weather conditions yesterday or $n$ days before yesterday affect the probability of fires today?''.
-Several studies report improved performance with a ConvLSTM, an amalgamation of CNN and LSTM architectures \cite{Kondylatos2022,mambile2024deep,ji2024global}.
-The hybrid architecture of ConvLSTM efficiently extracts spatiotemporal correlations, which are important for forecasting fire occurrence.
-Indeed, fire predictors vary on different time scales, e.g., weather on a daily scale, vegetation typically on a 10-day scale, and constant topological variables.
-At inference time, the network is applied to all tiles extracted from a test image, and the resulting class probabilities are mapped back to their corresponding center pixels, yielding a segmented image corresponding to a dense probability map in which each pixel encodes the likelihood of fire.
+The CNN \parencite{Krizhevsky2012AlexNet} and ConvLSTM \parencite{shi2015convolutional} architectures have been explored for forecasting fire activity at global (e.g. \parencite{ji2024global}) and regional scale (e.g. \parencite{Kondylatos2022}).
+CNNs can capture complex nonlinear relationships in heterogeneous data, such as the interplay between topography, vegetation, and human activities for fire occurrence, but a vanilla CNN does not account for temporal correlation.
+Several studies report improved performance with a ConvLSTM, an amalgamation of CNN and LSTM architectures \parencite{Kondylatos2022,mambile2024deep,ji2024global}.
+The hybrid architecture of ConvLSTM efficiently extracts spatiotemporal correlations, which are important for forecasting fire occurrence as fire predictors vary on different time scales, e.g., weather on a daily scale, vegetation typically on a 10-day scale, and constant topographic variables.

+The proposed method frames fire activity detection as a patch-based binary classification problem.
+The input image is partitioned into overlapping tiles, each centered on a target pixel that is assigned a binary label (fire / no-fire).
+The networks are trained on this labeled tile dataset.
+At inference time, the trained network is applied to all tiles extracted from a test image, and the resulting class probabilities are mapped back to their corresponding center pixels, yielding a dense probability map in which the likelihood of fire is encoded in each pixel.